 - Receive adequate safety gear and protective equipment

 - File a complaint with OSHA if you feel as though your workplace is not keeping up with appropriate standards.

 Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
 Help Workers Obtain Benefits for Asbestos Exposure

 If you developed a disease due to workplace asbestos exposure, contact a Philadelphia workers’ compensation lawyer at Larry Pitt & Associates, P.C.
 We can evaluate your case, explain your legal options, and fight to recover maximum compensation in your case.
-Our experienced attorneys proudly represent clients in Philadelphia and throughout Pennsylvania.
 For a free consultation, please complete our online contact form or call us at 888-PITT-LAW today.